 Generally speaking, a laminectomy, diskectomy or foraminotomy will be tried first before a spinal fusion, which is a more complicated and lengthy surgery with more risks.

 Due to the complexities and variety of lumbar and cervical spine injuries and conditions, it is critical that you retain a back injury attorney with the knowledge, experience, background and dedication to ensure that you will be compensated for all of your injuries and damages, including your physical and emotional injuries, loss of earnings and earnings potential, medical and hospital expenses (past and future) and loss of enjoyment of life.
 We represent clients in state and federal Courts in the Bronx, Brooklyn, Manhattan, Queens, Westchester, Rockland, Putnam, Orange and Dutchess Counties.
-Contact the Back injury lawyers online or toll free at 888-761-7633 for your free initial consultation today to discuss your case in specific detail.
+Contact the Back injury lawyers online or at (914) 428-7386 for your free initial consultation today to discuss your case in specific detail.